Skip to content

 runner.set_rtc(datetime(2026, 3, 5, 6, 59, 50))

 The RTC then advances with simulation time: rtc = base_datetime + (current_sim_time - sim_time_at_set).
-In FIXED_STEP, this makes time-of-day logic fully deterministic.
-In REALTIME, it effectively offsets the wall clock.
+With a fixed dt, this makes time-of-day logic fully deterministic.
+With realtime=True, it effectively offsets the wall clock.

 Execution methods